Saeed854/iranblockedkeywords/README.md

 # iran blocked keywords
-a list of blocked keywords by iranian ISPs.
+This is a list of URL path keywords blocked by iran's government. using these keywords in a http URL path (e.g. "http://example.com/genitals" ) results in viewing the block page.
+#### Note: you can circumvent these keywords using HTTPS protocol.